ej-mitchell/cupofsquid-v2/content/page/about.md

 +++

-Hello! 👋  My name is Eiven.
-I'm a transgender technologist and writer.
+Hello! 👋 Welcome to my site.
+I consider it a parking spot for unedited thoughts as I navigate with community through a rapidly changing world.
+I am an artist, writer, uncle to a dog and a human child, as well as an avid naturalist.

 [Reach out to me](mailto:hello@cupofsquid.com) if you want to collaborate on anything!
 Current projects are listed below.

-You can also view [some of my most recent technical experience](/page/technical-experience/).

-Do you like what you see here?
-Consider donating to me [on Ko-fi](https://ko-fi.com/eejum). ☺️

 ### Now

-* Volunteering as a de-escalator and street medic in the community.
-* Exploring alternative community configurations online and offline.
-* Learning to forage sustainably and practicing degrowth
+* Learning to live off-grid
-* Writing a chapter for a queer anthology!
+* Moving across state lines to find land for the above venture
+* Just finished my first vending opportunity as an artist
+* Slowly transitioning to living as a writer full time

 ### Social Media